Universal-Basic-Compute/serenissima/backend/docs/ais.md

 - Simulates the international trade that was vital to Venice's economy
 - Provides contract demand for various resource types

-### Public Sell Management (Uses Kinos Engine API)
+### Public Sell and Price Management (Uses Kinos Engine API)

-**Implementation**: `backend/ais/managepublicsells.py`
+**Implementation**: `backend/ais/managepublicsalesandprices.py`
 **Schedule**: Daily at 3:00 AM UTC

-AI citizens strategically create public sell contracts to sell resources to other players (via la fonction `send_public_sell_strategy_request`):
+AI citizens strategically create and manage public sell contracts, including setting prices for resources they sell to other players.
+This consolidated script uses the Kinos Engine API (via la fonction `send_sales_and_price_strategy_request`).

 #### Process:

-1. The script identifies all citizens marked as AI in the system
+1. The script identifies AI citizens (Nobili or Cittadini) who run buildings capable of selling resources.
-2. For each AI citizen, it analyzes:
+2. For each AI, it gathers comprehensive data:
-   - Buildings they run that can sell resources
+    *   Their buildings, focusing on those that can sell resources.
-   - Current resource stockpiles
+    *   Details of resources these buildings can sell, including current prices set by the AI for these resources in these specific buildings.
+    *   Market data: import prices, global average sell prices, and average sell prices on the same land parcel for each sellable resource.
+    *   The AI's current resource stockpiles.
-   - Existing public sell contracts
+    *   The AI's existing active public sell contracts.
-   - Available resource types and their import prices

-3. For each AI citizen, the system:
-   - Prepares a comprehensive data package with resource and building information
+    *   Recent relevancies and problems affecting the AI, which might influence their strategy.
-   - Sends this data to the Kinos Engine API for analysis
+3. This data package is sent to the Kinos Engine API.
+The AI is prompted to:
-   - Receives public sell strategy decisions from the AI

-4. When public sell decisions are made:
-   - New public sell contracts are created with 47-hour duration
-   - Existing contracts may be ended if no longer beneficial
-   - Contract details include resource type, hourly amount, and price
+    *   Decide which resources to actively sell from each of their sellable buildings.
+    *   For each such resource, set a `price_per_resource` and an `hourly_amount`.
+    *   Decide which of their existing public sell contracts should be ended.
+    *   Provide reasoning for these decisions.
+4. Based on the AI's response:
+    *   New public sell contracts are created, or existing ones are updated with the new price and hourly amount.
+These contracts typically have a 47-hour duration.
+A deterministic `ContractId` (based on seller, building, and resource type) is used to manage these contracts, ensuring one active public sell offer per resource, per building, by that AI.
+    *   Specified existing contracts are ended by setting their `EndAt` timestamp to the current time.

-5. An admin notification is created with statistics about all public sell decisions, showing the resources being sold by each AI citizen
+5. An admin notification is created summarizing all contract creations, updates, and terminations made by each AI.

 #### Economic Impact:

-The AI public sell management system:
+The consolidated AI public sell and price management system:
-- Creates a dynamic marketplace with consistent resource availability
+-   Creates a dynamic marketplace with AI sellers actively managing their offerings and prices.
-- Establishes realistic contract prices based on resource value and scarcity
+-   Establishes realistic contract prices influenced by import costs, global averages, local competition, and AI strategic reasoning.
-- Ensures players can purchase resources even in areas with limited player activity
+-   Ensures players can find resources for sale, with prices that respond to simulated market understanding by AIs.
-- Provides competition and price signals in the resource contract
+-   Provides robust competition and clear price signals in the resource contract.
-- Simulates the merchant activity that was vital to Venice's economy
+-   Simulates merchant activity, including pricing strategies, crucial to Venice's economy.
+-   Allows AI citizens to adapt their pricing and sales strategy based on their own economic situation (e.g., problems, relevancies).

 ## AI Citizen Management